free-drones/drone_interactive_map/src/back-end/README.md

 Here follows an overview of the future development goals for this product.

+ - [ ] Make the application more robust.
+ - [ ] Reimplement the use of RDS
+ - [ ] Implement image matching and handling
- - [ ] Implemnt so the server is using a production server (Currently using a Werkzeug development server which is included in Flask).
+ - [ ] Implement so the server is using a production server (Currently using a Werkzeug development server which is included in Flask).
 See [Flask-SocketIO](https://flask-socketio.readthedocs.io/en/latest/) for options.
  - [ ] Make the server more secure from attacks, using a production server is a logical first step to achieve this and modyfing SERVER_CORS_ALLOWED_ORIGINS.
  - [ ] Improve which images are sent to front-end when front-end calls `request_view`.
 (Currently all images that overlap with specified area are sent).
  - [ ] Add functionallity to support other types of objects to be saved in the database.
 (For example position of firemen etc.)